Sweeping bill aimed at lowering auto insurance rates passes Louisiana House, heads to Senate

 Voting along party lines a Louisiana House committee Monday approved legislation that critics say dramatically restricts auto crash victims’ a…

-Opponents in the House criticized the bill as being friendly to insurers without helping consumers, and questioned whether it would really drive down rates.
+Opponents in the House criticized HB372 as being friendly to insurers without helping consumers, and questioned whether it would really drive down rates.

 “Isn’t this bill really about politics?” asked state Rep. Robert Johnson, D-Marksville.
 “I’m beginning to believe it is, Rep. Talbot.”